 If that doesn’t already get you going, some other major benefits of selling digital products include:

-• Low production costs: Since digital products are mainly created and sold using digital tools, they automatically become more affordable because you’re cutting out the high costs usually associated with producing, storing, and moving tangible merchandise.
+- Low production costs: Since digital products are mainly created and sold using digital tools, you’re cutting out the high costs usually associated with producing, storing, and moving tangible merchandise.

-• Higher profit margins: Thanks to the fact that a digital product doesn’t require you to invest any time, space, or money into maintaining multiple units of physical inventory, your profit margins will be higher.
+- Higher profit margins: Because you don’t need to invest any time, space, or money into managing a physical inventory, your profit margins will be higher.

-• No shipping logistics: That’s right, no more lost hours spent at the local postal office trying to manage multiple shipping methods.
-And no shipping cost calculations or inquiries.
-When your followers order your digital product, they receive it online right away, making everyone’s life easier.
+- No shipping logistics: When your followers order your digital product, they receive it online right away, making everyone’s life easier.
+That means no time wasted waiting in line at the post office.

-• Scalable: Since the infrastructure for a digital product business lives online only, it’s significantly easier to scale than a physical merchandise business that relies on tangible tools and services like warehouses and shipping costs.
+- Scalable: A business that sells digital products is significantly easier to scale than a physical merchandise business that relies on tangible tools and services like warehouses and shipping costs.

-• Global audience: One of the main benefits of a digital product is its potential for global outreach.
-Since you don’t have to deal with international shipping costs or currency conversions, your digital products can reach a broader audience.
+- Global audience: Since you don’t have to deal with international shipping costs or currency conversions, your digital products can reach a broader audience.

 Make UGC for brands